doocs/leetcode/solution/1500-1599/1511.Customer Order Frequency/README_EN.md

 | description   | varchar |
 | price         | int     |
 +---------------+---------+
-product_id is the primary key for this table.
+product_id is the column with unique values for this table.
 This table contains information on the products in the company. price is the product cost.
 </pre>